benmoose/aws-sqs/README.md

 # AWS SQS

 This repository contains a simple dummy project I used to learn about queues on AWS.
+The project uses **producers** and **consumers** to mock two services that need to communicate.

 ### Usage